WHAT IS WRONG WITH THE TEACHING OF THE PRE-TRIBULATION RAPTURE

 Also, the doctrine of the rapture of the Gentile believers (absolutely contrary to Paul’s teaching of the one Seed of Abraham) is anti-Semitic.
 Think about it!

-Jan Willem Vanderhoven’s late wife Wida (International Christian Embassy, Jerusalem), now with Jesus, was heard to say that if the Jews were to be left here after the rapture she desired to stay with them.
+Jan Willem Vanderhoven’s late wife Wida (International Christian Embassy, Jerusalem), now with Jesus, was heard to say that if the Jews were to be left here after the rapture, she wanted to stay with them.
 Wida was an Arab by race.
 This is true Christian sentiment, not the childish remarks we are apt to hear.

 Will the saints actually be caught up to meet Jesus in the air?
 Of course they will.
 This is what the Scripture teaches.
-If we would stick with the Scripture we would be on sound ground (and also in the air some day).
+If we would stay with the Scripture, we would be on sound ground (and also in the air some day).

 First of all, let us mention that the climax of redemption is the resurrection, not the catching up (rapture).
 The catching up is not a part of redemption and therefore not portrayed by the major types of the Old Testament.
 Did you know that?